 If you’ve never thought about what’s happening with your toes while squatting, then now is the time to start drawing your attention to the floor.

 A misguided cue in the squat is to “keep your weight on the heels”.
-This is not the best cue because it disregards the role of your toes.
+This is not the best cue because it disregards the role of your toes (a common squat mistake).